tcarlsen/lovelace-screensaver/README.md

 > A lovely screensaver for your Home Assistant setup, using images from [Unsplash](https://unsplash.com/).
 Perfect for a allways on home panel diplay!

-**OBS!** this plugin is in early alpha and has not been fully testet! use on own risk... *not that the risk is so high, but better save then sorry I guess*

 ## Installation

 1. You will need a Access Key from Unsplash for this plugin to work